Moeewe/LARGER.slicer/PRINTER EXAMPLE FILES/00 - WEBER : GINGER/00 - WEBER - DXR25 - README/README Weber DXR25 PRINTER QUICK START GUIDE ENGLISH.md

 Requirements for the Rhino/Grasshopper workflow:
  - Rhino 8 or newer with robot plugin installed.
 Note: Runs only on Rhino 8+ due to Python‑2 scripts.
+ - **Install the plugin (two options):**

+   **Option 1: Rhino Package Manager (recommended)**
+   1. In Rhino, run the command `PackageManager`
+   2. Search for "LARGERslicer"
+   3. Click "Install"
+   4. Restart Rhino/Grasshopper

+   **Option 2: Manual Installation**
- - Install the plugin by copying the following files into the Grasshopper Components folder, then restart Rhino/Grasshopper:
+   - Copy the following files into the Grasshopper Components folder, then restart Rhino/Grasshopper:
      - LargerSlicer.gha
      - Newtonsoft.Json.dll
      - Optional: LargerSlicer.pdb (debug symbols)

  - Download/open the .gh files as needed (LargerSlicer.gh or LargerSlicerMultiaxial.gh).
 Important: These Grasshopper files require the plugin (GHA + DLL) installed to run.

 ### ⚠️ First-Time Setup: Robot Library Installation (KUKA KR120)